benbjurstrom/prezet/README.md

 ## 🌟 Features

 #### Installs in seconds:
-Installer command sets up your project with a single command.
-See quickstart for more details.
+Set up your project with a single command.
+See Quick Start for details.

 #### Automatic Image Optimization:
 Streamline your media with automated compression, WebP conversion, and responsive srcset handling.

 #### Dynamic Table of Contents:
-Extracts H2 and H3 headings to generate a nested, scroll-synced TOC.
+Automatically generate a nested, scroll-synced TOC from H2 and H3 headings.

 #### Validated Frontmatter:
-Confidently validate and cast frontmatter data into structured DTOs for consistency across your content.
+Validate and cast frontmatter data into structured DTOs for consistency across your content.

 #### SUMMARY.md Support:
-Easily organize your blog-level TOC similar to GitBook.
+Organize your blog level hierarchy with simple headings and links.

 #### Configurable Markdown:
-Tailor CommonMark extensions, route settings, and frontmatter DTOs through the configuration file.
+Tailor CommonMark extensions, route settings, and front matter DTOs through the package's configuration file.

 #### SEO Optimization:
-Automatically generate SEO tags based on the frontmatter data for better discoverability.
+Automatically generate meta tags based on front matter data for better search engine discoverability.

 #### Blade Components in Markdown:
-Effortlessly include Laravel Blade components in your markdown for enriched, interactive content.
+Include Laravel Blade components in your markdown for enriched, interactive content.

 #### Complete Customization:
-Rapidly configure routes, controllers, views, and more, with modular action classes for flexible customization.
+Prezet is built on top of modular action classes allowing you full customization of the package's built in controllers.

 ## 🚀 Quick start